-This is the story of Christmas-that God loves this world and is with us in all our days, even when the future is uncertain, even when we feel like a city besieged.
+This is "what Christmas is all about: that God loves this world and is with us in all our days, even when the future is uncertain, even when we feel like a city besieged.

-Speaking to Joseph, the angel could have said, "Oh, and by the way, the brutal and psychopathic King Herod will try to kill your son-and that will be just the beginning," but that would have been too much for anyone.
+Speaking to Joseph, the angel did not say: "Oh, and by the way, the brutal and psychopathic King Herod will try to kill your son-and that will be just the beginning."
+That would have been too much for anyone.